b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ## One-way ANOVA {#sec:compare_contin_data_one_way_anova}

 One-way ANOVA is a technique to compare two or more groups of continuous data.
-It allows us to tell if all the groups are alike or not based on the spread of the data around the mean.
+It allows us to tell if all the groups are alike or not based on the spread of the data around the mean(s).

+Let's start with something familiar.
 Do you still remember our tennis players Peter and John from @sec:statistics_intro_tennis.
 Well, guess what they work at two different biological institutes.
-The institutes independently test a new weight reducing drug, called drug Y, that is believed to reduce body weight of an animal by 20%.
+The institutes independently test a new weight reducing drug, called drug Y, that is believed to reduce body weight of an animal by 23%.
 The drug administration is fairly simple.
-You just dilute it in water and leave in a cage for mice to drink it.
+You just dilute it in water and leave it in a cage for mice to drink it.

 So both our friends independently run the following experiment: a researcher takes eight mice, writes at random numbers at their tails (1:8), and decides that the mice 1:4 will drink pure water, and the mice 5:8 will drink the water with the drug.
 After a week body weights of all mice are recorded.